kumahq/kuma/docs/madr/decisions/031-locality-aware-load-balancing.md

 Steps:
 * Run `mesh-perf` test to measure impact of not using CLA cache
 * If results are good we'll remove the CLA cache
-* Otherwise rewrite CLA cache to keep the different clusters depending on the dataplane tags
+* Otherwise, rewrite CLA cache to keep the different clusters depending on the dataplane tags

 ##### Test result
-We have ran a test of 1000 services with 2 instances each in standalone mode.
+We have run a test of 1000 services with 2 instances each in standalone mode.
 Each service had reachable services to 3 services defined.

+With CLA cache:

 ![With CLA Cache](assets/031/xds_generation_with_cache.png)

+Without CLA cache:

 ![Without CLA Cache](assets/031/xds_generation_without_cache.png)